yasutakatou/metricli/README.md

 COUNT
 	Check the difference between the oldest value and the newest value.
 	Since this is a comparison of old and new, values in the middle will not be evaluated.
-	Therefore, it is advisable to set it to a resource that will increase steadily, such as disk space.
+	Therefore, it is advisable to set it to a resource that will increase steadily, disk empty space.
 AVERAGE
 	Check the difference from the mean.
 In other words, it is useful for checking items whose values are likely to change extremely.
 	Obtains the average value within a set period and evaluates the difference from the latest value.
+	It can be used to monitor things like the number of connections that suddenly become high.
 EXSITS
 	If it is not an empty value, the action will be performed.
 It exists as a replacement for the old message monitor.

+Based on the characteristics of these checking methods, consider the detection commands to be executed on the OS.
+OS knowledge is required.
+For certainty of used technology.　:)

 --

 optiions

 ```
-Usage of C:\Users\fzk01\AppData\Local\Temp\go-build1412382980\b001\exe\metricli.exe:
   -check
         [-check=check rules. if connect fail to not use rule. (true is enable)]
   -config string